gabitodev/gabitodev-bot/README.md

 ![image](https://user-images.githubusercontent.com/8563780/162339931-3eb17039-da97-4bee-98af-99cd107ed691.png)

+I recommend to run this command before run `/summary` command because this ensures that the database has the latest information from the Axie Servers.

 `/update-team-fee` updates fee of one team.
 This command accepts two arguments:

 * **Team ID**: the account number to update the daily fee. **Required**